Jessicavazm/JessicaVaz_T3A1/README.md

 During the development phrase, I believe my skills were enough.
 Initially, I had to change my project idea as I didn't think I could go ahead with the original idea which as a fitness tracker.
 I had struggle with the ER Diagram, understanding how the relationship between the entities worked, and how that impacted when writing my application.
 I came across many errors in my ER Diagram, which my tutor Aamod has helped me greatly to resolve and improve my idea.

-I believe that my knowledge in ER Diagram and relationship types improved significantly after completing this project as I had to create and make several changes until the ER Diagram would reflect what I had in my for my project.
+Furthermore, I believe that my knowledge in ER Diagram and relationship types improved significantly after completing this project as I had to create and make several changes until the ER Diagram would reflect what I had in my for my project.

 When it came the time to start the project, my skills and knowledge gained through ZOOM classes and ED content came in handy, I don't think I have struggled when creating VENV and getting all the necessary dependencies.
 Connecting my API to DB was also a smooth sail.